briandfoy/briandfoy.github.io/_posts/2018-07-05-my-smartphone-is-stupid.md

 * I have to do extra work to tell Safari to locally save things in my Reading List.
 Lame.
 I sit down on the subway and discover my phone wants to fetch those from the network.

 * Same with Books.
 Sync that stuff immediately.
 Music and videos too.

+* Why are you calling?
+Why do I have to answer to find out?
+[Google might solve that](https://www.engadget.com/google-phone-app-verified-calls-014543128.html)